JackonYang/paper-reading/01-zettelkasten/02-References/a-statistical-approach-to-machine-translation.md

 ---
 title: A Statistical Approach To Machine Translation
+tags: other-default
 ---

+[local pdf](../../../pdfs/a-statistical-approach-to-machine-translation.pdf)

 # A Statistical Approach To Machine Translation

-[local pdf](../../../pdfs/a-statistical-approach-to-machine-translation.pdf)